philsturgeon/phil.tech/_posts/2014-08-15-stop-pretending-everything-is-ok.markdown

 In 2009 I also wrote [CodeIgniter Curl](https://github.com/philsturgeon/codeigniter-curl).

 It seemed handy for a long time.
 A lot of people used it.
-It only got 332 starts but that is more than 5.
+It only got 332 stars but that is more than 5.

 I stopped using it and stopped working on it.
 I felt guilty.
 It sucked.